What is the Detroit Urban Craft Fair?

 Who is putting it on?

 Founded in 2005 and run by Handmade Detroit, past fairs have taken place at the Majestic Theater complex and the Fillmore Detroit.
-Our first event was held in August, 2005 with 50 handmade vendors.
-Our audience and number of vendor have continued to grow over the years to better accommodate the blooming handmade scene.
+Our first event was held in August, 2006 with 50 handmade vendors.
+Our audience and number of vendors have continued to grow over the years to better accommodate the blooming handmade scene.
 Past events also have incorporated and hosted community offerings including a local zine library, DIY fashion show and make and take stations.

 What kind of vendors can apply?